Man hacked to death in Jatrabari

 A man was hacked to death in the capital's Jatrabari area last night.

-The deceased is Russell Sikder, 25, of Shiloi village in Munshiganj Sadar upazila, said police.

-Russell, a grocer by profession, lived with his wife and daughter in the Kutubkhali Rasulpur area.

-The incident took place in front of his house around 8:00pm, said Russel's brother-in-law Md Ripon.
-He said four people hacked Russell over a business-related conflict.
+The incident took place around 10:30pm in front of his house in Mirhajirbagh area.

-Relatives first took him to Anabil Hospital from where he was referred to Dhaka Medical College Hospital.
+Mohammad Rubel, the nephew of the deceased, said Jahangir lived with his wife and daughter.
+He was unemployed but affiliated with the Awami League.

+Rubel said last night when Jahangir was returning home, three to four masked men on motorcycles hacked him in front of the house before fleeing the scene.

 Comments